-The year-long placement is valued at 60 credits and is assessed on a pass/fail basis.
+The 40-week placement is valued at 60 credits and is assessed on a pass/fail basis.
 Students must satisfy the following conditions in order to successfully complete the placement and gain the relevant credits.

-- Carry out to a satisfactory standard the work prescribed by the employing organisation and adhere to the Code of Practice laid down by the Placements Office; - 2.
-Complete satisfactorily prescribed preparation work before the placement period; - Complete satisfactorily a reflective Report on their placement experience evidencing achievement of learning objectives specified in POLO; - 4.
+- 1. Carry out to a satisfactory standard the work prescribed by the employing organisation for a minimum of 40 weeks (excluding holidays) and adhere to the Code of Practice laid down by the Placements Office; - 2.
+Complete satisfactorily prescribed preparation work before the placement period; - 3.
+Complete satisfactorily a reflective Report on their placement experience evidencing achievement of learning objectives specified in POLO; - 4.
 Prepare a Poster summarising their placement to be shared with others attending the Poster Event (students and academic staff).

-The combination of study abroad with placement is valued at 30 credits and is assessed on a pass/fail basis.
+The 22-week placement is valued at 30 credits and is assessed on a pass/fail basis.
 Students must satisfy the following conditions in order to successfully complete the placement and gain the relevant credits.

-- Carry out to a satisfactory standard the work prescribed by the employing organisation and adhere to the Code of Practice laid down by the Placements Office; - 2.
-Complete satisfactorily prescribed preparation work before the placement period; - Complete satisfactorily a reflective Report on their placement experience evidencing achievement of learning objectives specified in POLO; - 4.
+- 1. Carry out to a satisfactory standard the work prescribed by the employing organisation for a minimum of 22 weeks (excluding holidays) and adhere to the Code of Practice laid down by the Placements Office; - 2.
+Complete satisfactorily prescribed preparation work before the placement period; - 3.
+Complete satisfactorily a reflective Report on their placement experience evidencing achievement of learning objectives specified in POLO: - 4.
 Prepare a Poster summarising their placement, or experience of studying overseas, to be shared with others attending the Poster Event (students and academic staff).